ageofthegit/crypto-trading/README.md

 bt_volcoins_20210714.ipynb :
   Using Backtrader test the Volatile Coin strategy;
-    Volatile coins are the ones that
+    Volatile coins are the ones that move up or down by a certain percentage

 bts_supertrend_double_20210807.ipynb :
   Using backtrader test the supertrend strategy with double buy and sell on every signal;